joknarf/cdhist/README.md

 # cdhist

+Navigate through directories / history of visited directories using arrow keys from command line.
-cd history/subdir/locatedir navigation (bash / ksh / zsh)
+Compatibility : bash / ksh / zsh
 (compatible macos / debian / centos / solaris / alpine ...)

-* simple cd history, alias builtin cd to add cd history
+* cd history, alias builtin cd to add cd history
   * rapidily swich to already visited directories

 * can use locate (mlocate/plocate) to rapidly cd to any directory